HypertextAssassin0273/Cpp_programs_on_win32_platform/readme.txt

 /////////////////////////////////////////////////////////////////////////////
 Note:
-    Win32 AppWizard will create a folder which will contain the summary of following files that makes up your XXX application.
+    Win32 AppWizard will create a folder which will contain the summary of following important files that makes up your XXX application.

 Other notes:
     Win32 AppWizard uses "TODO:" comments to indicate parts of the source code